ayushjain91/orchestra/README.md

 # Orchestra
-This repository provides images, data and code for organizing images into clusters using the crowd - see our arXiv submission [here](http://arxiv.org/abs/1601.02034).
+This repository provides images, data and code for organizing images into clusters using the crowd - see our arXiv report [here](http://arxiv.org/abs/1601.02034).

 ### Running the Code
 ```